-Below are some questions you may want to ask your doctor or nurse to help you take care of your asthma.
+Below are some questions you may want to ask your health care provider to help you take care of your asthma.

 Am I taking my asthma medicines the right way?